This post may contain affiliate links. Please read my disclosure policy for more details.

-These smoky beans on toast are just perfect as a quick lunch or as a vegan party appetizer.
+These smoky beans on toast are just perfect as a quick lunch, snack, or even appetizer.

 And if you make this recipe, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!

 - 10 slices baguette or rustic bread, toasted

 - 1 can (15oz-420 grams) cannellini beans, drained

 - 2 Tbsp extra virgin olive oil, plus extra for drizzling